 Of course, Anna had no clue of Three’s Company, but she fell in love with the dirty touristy pier all the same.

-Anna looked at me and put her arms around me and I told her I was crying because I couldn’t believe I was there, that I was crying for all the people in my life who would never get there for different reasons.
+Anna looked at me and wrapped her arms around me.
+I told her I was crying because I couldn’t believe I was there.
+That I was crying for all the people in my life who would never be able to come because of various reasons.

-I dried my tears, and we walked all around the pier, arm in arm, soaking it in, looking for souvenirs, and inhaling that ocean air.
+I wiped my tears as we walked along the pier, arm in arm, taking it all in, looking for souvenirs, and smelling the salty sea air.

-This was one of my favorite moments of the trip, and I never would have had it if I had listened to someone else.
+This was one of my favorite moments of the trip, and I would not have had it if I had listened to others.

 Livin’ It Up in The City

-On our last night, we planned to go to a cool restaurant called Pump, owned by one of our favorite Real Housewives of Beverly Hills, Lisa Vanderpump.
+On our last night, we planned to dine at Pump, a hip restaurant owned by one of our favorite Real Housewives of Beverly Hills, Lisa Vanderpump.

-We got dressed up, Anna did my makeup and I ended up looking possibly the best I have ever looked in my life (see photo above).
+We dressed up, Anna did my makeup and I ended up looking the best I’d ever looked in my life (see photo above).

-I wish she could make me look like this every day of my life, but then no one would recognize me so……
+I wish she could make me appear like this every day of my life, but then no one would recognize me so……

-We had an amazing dinner, ordered the least expensive options on the menu (grilled chicken caesar salads for both of us), had a pumptini (or three) that I let take a few Anna sips (don’t judge), and sat in the open-air restaurant, talked and held hands.
+We had an amazing dinner, ordered the least expensive options on the menu (grilled chicken caesar salads for both of us), had a pumptini (or three) that I let take a few Anna sips (don’t judge), and sat in the open-air restaurant, talking and holding hands.

-It was such a glorious end to an amazing girls’ trip.
+It was the perfect way to cap off an amazing girls’ trip.

-The vibe of the neighborhood this restaurant was in was infectious; we didn’t want to leave and in fact, stayed at the restaurant for over two hours and never felt rushed.
+The vibe of the neighborhood this restaurant was in was infectious; we didn’t want to leave and in fact, stayed at the restaurant for nearly two hours without feeling rushed.

-We spilled out of the restaurant and hit the streets of Santa Monica Boulevard at 10 on a Thursday night (Friday eve, as we know it in our neck of the woods) and lived a little on our last night in Los Angeles.
+We spilled out of the restaurant and into the streets of Santa Monica Boulevard at 10 p.m. on a Thursday night (Friday eve in our neck of the woods) and partied a little on our last night in Los Angeles.

-This particular neighborhood is known as Boys Town, a predominately LGBTQ neighborhood, and to describe the aura (California is rubbing off on me) is hard to put into words, but the best word I can think of is acceptance.
+Boys Town is a primarily LGBTQ neighborhood, and describing the aura (California is rubbing off on me) is difficult to put into words, but the only phrase I can think of is acceptance.

 And so much love.

-Walking down the street, I had two different gay men tell me I looked GORGEOUS, HONEY.
-Honestly, that was the best compliment I have probably ever received.
+As I walked down the street, two different gay men told me I was GORGEOUS HONEY.
+Honestly, that was the best compliment I have ever heard.

-For this mom of two, who has bags under her eyes, cellulite on my thighs, and anxiety-like none other, I left LA feeling better about myself.
+This mother of two, with bags under my eyes, cellulite on my thighs, and anxiety-like no other, I left LA feeling better about myself.

-Over the course of two hours on our last night, we got into a gay bar, danced with amazing human beings that never questioned our being there, met three guys whom I am now friends with on Instagram, and left hugging like we’ve been friends forever.
+We went to a gay bar, danced with a group of fun men who never questioned our presence, met three guys with whom I am now friends on Instagram, and left hugging like we’d known each other forever.

-This was my most favorite trip I have ever taken.
+This was my favorite trip I’d ever taken.

-It was magical.
-The whole thing.
-Even on the plane when she would just lay her head on my shoulder, or on Santa Monica Pier when instead of being embarrassed by her mom’s menopausal meltdown, she comforted me by putting her arm around me, sitting at Pump holding hands, and talking about the memories we had just made.
+The entire trip was magical.
+Even on the plane, when she would simply lay her head on my shoulder, or on Santa Monica Pier, where instead of being embarrassed by her mother’s perimenopausal breakdown, she comforted me by putting her arm around me, sitting at Pump holding hands and talking about the experiences we had just made.

-Oh sure, we could have made memories staying in Illinois doing versions of the above but there is something about heading out on an adventure with your child, going places neither had been before, doing things we had never done before, that takes a relationship to a new level.
+Oh sure, we could have built memories doing versions of the above in Illinois, but there is something about going on an adventure with your child, going places neither of us had been before, doing things we’d never done before, that elevates a connection to a new level.

-Someday, when Anna is working full time, married, or maybe rocking her babies, she will think about this trip and smile.
-Maybe even tell her children about the time their grandma ran down Santa Monica Blvd. barefoot alongside her, laughing, hugging strangers, and being in the moment.
+I hope that someday, when Anna is older, she will remember our trip with fondness.
+Perhaps she will tell her children about the time their grandmother ran down Santa Monica Boulevard barefoot alongside their mother, laughing, hugging strangers, living in the moment.